Options for Cleaning the Air in Your Home

 The purpose of an air cleaner is quite obvious; it is designed to remove any pollutants from the air.
 The Environmental Protection Agency tells us that our indoor air can be even more polluted than the city air.
 That is scary because we spend so much time indoors.

 For those who have allergies or asthma, air cleaners offer plenty of advantages.
 They can help clear out the dander and dirt from the air, leading to better air quality.
-That can decrease the amount of allergy episodes or increase the ease of breathing.
+That can decrease the number of allergy episodes or increase the ease of breathing.

 Let’s take a look at some options for different air cleaners and purifiers for your home.